 The Critical Conversations series provides four opportunities across the second half of 2021 for a discussion on critical artistic themes amongst peers – local, national, international members of the dance community and the public.
-Three sessions will be curated by ADT, and one session...Details
+All sessions are free to attend and are taking place...Details

 The Art and Science of Movement A forum held at the Adelaide Festival of Ideas 2013.
 Listen here (courtesy of Radio Adelaide) More than sport, dance is the most complex and detailed movement system that humans have devised.
 Rather than the brain simply existing as...Details

 THE ART OF NATURE PANEL – ADELAIDE FESTIVAL OF IDEAS 2018

 The Art of Nature was a panel for the Adelaide Festival of Ideas in 2018 hosted by ADT.
 As we career headlong through the Anthropocene period where human activity leaves it’s indelible, destructive trace on the planet we ask how artists might respond to...Details